 Wind farm construction and operation can displace vulnerable birds from prime feeding and breeding areas, interfere with their migration routes, and poses a risk of collision.
 Almost all groups of birds including pelagic, marine, and land birds have the potential to be impacted by offshore wind development.

-This spring, a first version of the Best Management Practices for Birds and Bats was finalized, meant to try to reduce risk from collisions (lighting and perching) and address some of the information gaps.
+In spring of 2020, the New York State Energy Research and Development Authority's (NYSERDA) "Environmental Technical Working Group" released a set of Best Management Practices for Birds and Bats, meant to try to reduce risk from collisions (lighting and perching) and address some of the information gaps.
 It includes:

 - Reduce lighting: To avoid and minimize attraction- and disorientation-related impacts to birds and bats, artificial lighting on offshore wind projects (e.g., flight safety and navigation lighting, work-related lighting) should be reduced to the extent possible while maintaining human safety and compliance with FAA, USCG, and BOEM regulations.
 This should be implemented during all phases of offshore wind energy development, from pre-construction to decommissioning